Football helmet: Sensors

-Controversy has surrounded the use of sensors in the NFL.
+Controversy has surrounded the use of sensors in the National Football League.
 While almost everyone agrees the intentions are laudable, there are concerns about the quality of the data and about privacy of personal health records.
 During the 2013 season, two unnamed NFL teams tested accelerometers, but their use was suspended after the trial.
 The league hopes to reintroduce the sensors once the questions of privacy and data quality are addressed.